Tuesday, April 3, 2012

 Directions:

-Heat filtered or bottled water to a rolling oil or to 205 degrees F. Add tea bag to a 1-gallon pitcher or container.
+Heat filtered or bottled water to a rolling boil or to 205 degrees F. Add tea bag to a 1-gallon pitcher or container.
 Fill pitcher halfway with boiling water.
 For best flavor infuse for 5minutes but no longer than that or tea will be bitter.
 Remove the tea bag and discard.
-Add ice so that the level of the liquid rised to the top of the pitcher.
+Add ice so that the level of the liquid rises to the top of the pitcher.
 Shake to flash chill or store in the refrigerator for an hour.

 Meanwhile, coat the edge of your glasses in sugar simply by getting the edge wet and then rolling and pressing it into the sugar.
 Add 1-1/2oz of vodka (or more if you're feeling adventurous), a bit of ice and iced tea to a martini shaker.
 Shake well.
 Be careful as it will get foamy!
 Pour into glasses until full.
 Add a thin slice of lemon to the edge of the glass.
 Skewer a few blueberries and raspberries on a long toothpick alternating berries and set into the tea.
 Add a sprig of mint if desired and enjoy!